 AC offers Students & Faculty the LIRN library for both LA and CI campuses (Residential and Online eLearning), allowing each student to have access to thousands of online books, articles, and periodical publications, journals, and newspapers.
 The online library is available 24/7 though internet access, allowing students and faculty access according to their schedule.

 You will need your LIRN ACCESS CODE (New Students, please retrieve your online access code from the front desk).

 Current faculty and students with credentials may log into the online library directly:

-In the LIRN Library environment, students and faculty have access to databases vendors such as ProQuest, GALE, and PubMed.
-The ERIC database is accessible directly from the link or browse to bottom of page.
+In the LIRN Library environment, students and faculty have access to database vendors such as ProQuest, GALE, and PubMed.
+The ERIC database is accessible directly from the link or browses to the bottom of the page.

 Each vendor has numerous databases that can be searched by Subject, like Health & Medicine, or search individual databases like the Gale Virtual Reference Library (GVRL) for reference information.